ft-interactive/guffipedia/README.md

 This project began life with the [starter-kit](https://github.com/ft-interactive/starter-kit).

 ## Licence
 This software is published by the Financial Times under the [MIT licence](http://opensource.org/licenses/MIT).

+Please note the MIT licence includes only the software, and none of the content of this site, which is Copyright (c) Financial Times Ltd. For more information about re-publishing FT content, please contact our [syndication department](http://syndication.ft.com/).

 [travis-url]: https://travis-ci.org/ft-interactive/guffipedia
 [travis-image]: https://travis-ci.org/ft-interactive/guffipedia.svg